Browser Rendering Pipeline & Frame Budget Optimization

 budgetObserver.observe({ type: 'longtask', buffered: true })

-- Record a Trace: Open Chrome DevTools → Performance → Record → Interact with the UI.
+- Open DevTools → Performance → Record while interacting with the page.

 |---|---|---|

-Lab environments (Lighthouse, WebPageTest) provide deterministic baselines but often mask mid-tier device constraints.
-RUM histograms capture actual frame timing distributions across varying CPU throttling, memory pressure, and GPU capabilities.
-Framework contributors should instrument PerformanceEntry data to track first-contentful-paint, largest-contentful-paint, and interaction-to-next-paint deltas.
-When synthetic and field data diverge, prioritize field histograms to guide layout containment strategies, hydration chunking, and compositor layer promotion.
+Synthetic tools (Lighthouse, WebPageTest) provide reproducible baselines but often understate constraints on mid-tier and low-end devices.
+Real User Monitoring (RUM) histograms capture actual frame timing across real CPU throttling and memory pressure.
+When synthetic and field data diverge, prioritize field distributions to guide containment strategy, hydration chunking, and compositor layer promotion.